-The course is based on Wie, bitte?, a multimedia program produced at PSU and earlier published as a conventional textbook.
-It is available both on the internet and free of charge on a CD-ROM which you can use on your own computer or in PSU computer labs.
-Hard copy may be printed from the course website or the CD-ROM (on PSU computers or your own), or purchased at Clean Copy on Broadway across from Cramer Hall, at a cost of about \$30.00.
+The course is based on Wie, bitte?, a multimedia program produced at PSU and Linfield College and earlier published as a conventional textbook.
+It is available both on the internet and free of charge on a CD-ROM.
+Which of those two you use depends on the quality of the computer(s) and internet connection(s) you use wherever it is that you study.
+The current Wie, bitte? software requires the Microsoft Internet Explorer browser, v.
+5.x or later.
+IE is pre-loaded on most reasonably recent computers.
+It can also be downloaded for free at www.microsoft.com.
+The coming CosmoLingua upgrade is intended to allow for other browsers (Netscape, Safari, Firefox).

+Hard copy of those materials which can be printed without using too much paper and ink is available at Clean Copy, on Broadway across from Cramer Hall, at a cost of about \$30.00.
+(The package does not include the many color graphics that are on the CD-ROM and website.)
 There is no expensive commercial textbook to buy, and you may not even want or need to buy the photocopy package.
-Use the money you save here to finance your initial "Have fun with German" project.
+You might use the money you save here to buy something you like when you do your first project.

-Other materials for the course may include office supplies (binder, blank audio or video tape, etc.) for your course performance portfolio.
+Other materials for the course may include office supplies (binder, blank audio or video tape, blank CDs, etc.) for your projects or course performance portfolio.
 Your expense for such items should be no more than \$10, and may even be nothing if you have materials on hand to recycle.

 A small paperback dictionary may be useful.
 Ask your instructor for recommendations.
 Other language books and study aids are NOT recommended.
-DO NOT BUY 501 German Verbs, grammar reference books, or the various "quick fixes" the bookstores carry, at least not in the belief that they can give you something you think your course materials lack but that is nevertheless somehow necessary for success in the course.
-In themselves they won't give you the knowledge you'll need, and diverting your time to them may keep you from learning what you actually need to know.
+DO NOT BUY 501 German Verbs, grammar reference books, or the various "quick fixes" the bookstores carry and someone may recommend to you, perhaps from experiences in another course.
+It is unlikely that those materials can give you something you think your course materials lack but that is nevertheless somehow necessary for success in the course.
+Diverting your time to them may keep you from learning what you actually need to know.
+To cite a common example: this course does not have tests where you fill in blanks in sentences or on verb charts, or where you need to know technical terms about grammar.

 If you think you need a tutor, make sure that the tutor knows what you are supposed to learn and how you will be tested.